One of the best things to do in Hong Kong with kids is taking them to Hong Kong Disneyland.

 First up, we head for Dumbo, as this is one that gets busy quickly.
 Our other favourites in Fantasyland are the Madhatter Teacups, “it’s a small world” (you can save this one ‘til last; it never seems to have a queue until much later in the day), Cinderella Carousel, and the Many Adventures of Winnie the Pooh (you can use your Fastpass here).

 If you have Star Wars fans with you, you will want to head straight to Tomorrowland where you can take part in Jedi training and meet Chewbacca and R2-D2.
-Tomorrowland is also home to Autopia, which seems to be Hong Kong Disneyland’s most popular ride.
-We have never done Autopia as there is usually a minimum 45-minute wait, so if you want to experience it, get there early.
-Other fun rides here include Orbitron and everybody’s favourite – Hyperspace Mountain.
+Tomorrowland is also home to Autopia, which seems to be one of the most popular Disney Hong Kong rides.

 Use your Hong Kong Disneyland Fastpass

 If it is busy when you are at Hong Kong Disney, you can use your Fastpass.
-The Hong Kong Disneyland Fastpass is included in your ticket for certain rides – although at the time of writing the only rides eligible for Fastpass were The Adventures of Winnie the Pooh and Hyperspace Mountain.
+The Hong Kong Disneyland Fastpass is included in your ticket for certain rides – although at the time of writing the only rides eligible for Fastpass were The Adventures of Winnie the Pooh, Iron Man Experience and Hyperspace Mountain.
 However, it is worth knowing that you can save these rides for later.

 To use your Hong Kong Disneyland Fastpass, put your ticket into the machine near your chosen ride, and you will be allocated a time to return, where you can access the ride via a fast track queue.

 Take a lock for your stroller

 Ok this is a case of ‘do as I say, not as I do’.
 I have never locked my stroller during my Disney Hong Kong visits, and have never had a problem.
 However, I have heard many many cases of strollers being stolen when people are on the rides or in the Lion King show.
 So if you do take your stroller, either lock it with a bicycle lock or do your best to keep an eye on it.
 Alternatively you can rent a stroller at Hong Kong Disneyland.